Recommendations

 There are a few places for meetings every day if you are in AA or al-anon.

-There are barbers on the West End of town — we recommend Monument or Bruno’s.
+There are barbers on the West End of town.